Year of Manufacture

 The cleaner, the better.
 Unplayed ‘case queens’ sit at the top, then lightly played, then moderately worn, then heavily used.

 These ranges are for all-original guitars in excellent condition with the original case.
-Custom-color prices swing widely depending on how rare the color is.
-Updated March 2026, and the market moves, so treat them as a guide rather than a quote.
+Custom-color prices swing widely depending on how rare the color is, and the premium belongs to original finishes only, so read our guide to authenticating a Fender custom color finish before paying one.
+Updated July 2026, and the market moves, so treat them as a guide rather than a quote.

 | Year | Sunburst | Custom Color |